pass-culture/pass-culture-app-native/doc/installation/setup.md

 ## Installation - setup

-We advise to follow [the guidelines][1] to setup your environment.
+We advise to follow [the guidelines][1] to set up your environment.
 Select your Development OS and your target OS (Android/iOS).

 ### Android